dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 * **`IntuneMAMResources.Bundle`**: A resource bundle that contains resources the SDK relies on.

 * **Headers**: Exposes the Intune App SDK APIs.
 If you use an API, you will need to include the header file that contains the API.
+The following header files include the API function calls required to enable the functionality of the Intune App SDK.

+	* IntuneMAMAsyncResult.h
+	* IntuneMAMDataProtectionInfo.h
+	* IntuneMAMDataProtectionManager.h
+	* IntuneMAMFileProtectionInfo.h
+	* IntuneMAMFileProtectionManager.h
+	* IntuneMAMPolicyDelegate.h
+	* IntuneMAMLogger.h

 ## How the Intune App SDK works